AusClimateService/plotting_maps/README.md

 ![image](https://github.com/AusClimateService/plotting_maps/assets/45543810/e0d93235-c0a7-4a24-adb5-8bf99f3febe0)

+## Access shapefiles
+This code references shapefiles stored in ```/g/data/ia39/```.
+You will need to be a member of this project to access the data.
+Request membership https://my.nci.org.au/mancini/project/ia39

+See https://github.com/aus-ref-clim-data-nci/shapefiles for more information on the shapefiles.

 ## Cloning this repo
 Before you can ```import acs_plotting_maps``` to use the plotting function ```plot_acs_hazard```, you will need to clone a copy of this repository to your own working directory.